 I have been to Scotland a few times before, however most of my experience has been around Edinburgh so I’m not best placed to assess Scotland’s landscapes and beautiful wilderness from personal experience.
 However, I can say Edinburgh is one of my favourite cities, and is a great place to visit full of beauty, history and culture.

-2 – It’s unique in its culture, history and what it has to offer
+2 – It’s unique in its culture and history

 There’s a certain romance to Scotland, it’s people, history and culture that has attracted people for years.
 Being English, I am not best placed to describe in detail the romance of Scotland and all it has to offer, and I would undoubtedly patronise and miss out many important points, not to mention anger a lot of Scottish people, so I won’t even try.
 But Scotland is a proud nation with a completely unique identity, history and culture that is famous worldwide.
 Ask anybody to name some things Scotland have given to the world, and they will fondly be able to.

 3 – Scotland is actually already viewed by many as the most beautiful country but I’m from the UK so take it for granted